 To unlock your account, follow the steps in your email.
 If you lost the email, visit the Account Locked page for steps to unlock your account.

 My account is suspended

 We suspend an account when we find the user has violated one of our in-game policies.
 Depending on the severity of the violation, suspensions can range in duration from three hours to 14 days, during which the account will not be available for play.
 When a suspension expires, access will be restored automatically.
-For information on our in-game policies, see:
+Visit our in-game policies article for more information.

 My account is banned

 We ban accounts when we find the user has repeatedly or grossly violated one of our in-game policies.
 A banned account is permanently closed and cannot be accessed for play.
 We will usually send a final warning message and apply a suspension to users in danger of an account ban.
 If this warning is ignored, we will permanently close the offending account.